rohitxbt/sentient-explainer/README.md

   <img width="220" height="166" alt="{B72DAE22-7086-4C62-B26A-AE08215BEECF}" src="https://github.com/user-attachments/assets/7690f378-4c6b-4774-a4d9-f643ef3ee27a" />

-  and here is explanation of that example 😸:-
+  # and here is explanation of that example 😸:-

   <img width="268" height="126" alt="{4B163D9E-4CD8-48A0-8A72-6450B23DFED1}" src="https://github.com/user-attachments/assets/eca4a7a3-d463-4b99-b7d2-5dbeeda35a2e" />

+  # here is how to download and run this: